Wildlife Ecology and Management: BS

 - Park ranger

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-In addition to Utah State University’s admissions requirements, the wildlife science program has additional requirements:
+In addition to Utah State University’s admissions requirements, the wildlife ecology and management program has additional requirements:

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission to this major.